guilhermescr/pokeboard/README.md

 3. **Custom Pipes:** The project implements custom pipes to extend Angular's functionality.
 Custom pipes provide transformations, such as capitalizing the first letter of each word.

-4. **API Integration:** The Pokédex Dashboard interacts with the PokéAPI to fetch Pokémon data dynamically.
+4. **API Integration:** The PokéBoard interacts with the PokéAPI to fetch Pokémon data dynamically.
 The application uses HTTP requests to retrieve information such as Pokémon details, abilities, and characteristics, providing a comprehensive view of each Pokémon.

 ## Setup and Usage

-To set up and run the Pokédex Dashboard locally, follow these steps:
+To set up and run the PokéBoard locally, follow these steps:

 1. Clone the repository or download the project files.

-2. Ensure you have Node.js and npm installed on your machine.
+2. Ensure you have Angular CLI, Node.js and npm installed on your machine.

 3. Navigate to the project directory using the command line.